pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/inputs-outputs.md

 Outputs that contain strings cannot be used directly in operations such as string concatenation.
 String interpolation lets you more easily build a string out of various output values, without needing {{< pulumi-apply >}} or [Output.all](/docs/reference/pkg/python/pulumi#pulumi.Output.all).
 You can use string interpolation to export a stack output, provide a dynamically computed string as a new resource argument, or even for diagnostic purposes.

-The following is an example of pulumi code that operates on a JSON object and removes all of the policy satements by setting it to an empty list.
+The following is an example of Pulumi code that operates on a JSON object and removes all of the policy satements by setting it to an empty list.
 {{< chooser language "javascript,typescript,python,go,csharp" >}}

 {{% choosable language javascript %}}